jyotiyadav2508/Game-Rock-Scissors-Paper/README.md

 - __Header__

-  - Featured at the top-left of the page, the header shows the logo of the website.
+  - Featured at the top-left corner of the page, the header shows the logo of the website.

   ![logo]()

 - __Heading and Image__

   - This header cleary tells the name of the game which user is going to play.
-  - The image shows the name of all three icons, with which we are gonig to play the game and also describe the rules of the game "Rock, scissors, Paper".
+  - The image shows the name of all three icons, with which we are gonig to play the game and also describes the rules of the game "Rock, scissors, Paper".
   - This game is played between user and computer.

    ![Image of Home page ]()

 - __Nav Button__

-  - Featured at the end of the page is the nav Button, which allow the user to easily navigate to game page and start their game.
+  - Featured at the end of the page is the Start-Game Button, which allows the user to easily navigate to the game page.

    ![Start button]()

 - __The Game Section__

-  -It starts with the name of the game- Rock, Scissors, Paper.
+  -It starts with the name of the game: Rock, Scissors, Paper.

    ![heading]()

 - __The Game Options__

+  - The Game options section includes the following:
+    - clear instructions,
-  - The Game options include a clear instruction and then a choice of options to choose from to play: Rock, Scissors, Paper.
-These options are intractive icons that the user can click to make their choice and play the game.
+    - choice of options to choose from
+    - these options are intractive icons that the user can click to make their choice and play the game.

    ![ Game Options]()

  - __Choice Display Section__

-   - When user clicks an option, the image relating to their choice is shown on the user-choose area.
+   - When user clicks an option, the image relating to their choice is shown on the user-choice area.
-   - The Java Script code chooses a random option for the computer player, displays the image relating to computer's choice on computer-choose area.
+   - The Java Script code chooses a random option for the computer player and displays the image relating to computer's choice on computer-choice  area.

     ![Choice display]()

  - __The game Result__

-   - After user choice and computer choice, Java Script code determines the result and diaplay on Result's input.
+   - After each user attempt, Java Script generates computer choice randomly and determines and displays its result.
-   - (If user wins, then increase 1 point in user-score's input.
-   - If computer wins, then increase 1 point in computer-score's input.
-   - If both choose same icon, then it's a draw and no increment in score.)
-   - The score is updated for either the user or the computer, depending on who won.
+   - The score is updated for either the user or the computer, depending on who wins.
-   - An alert messsage comes, when game is over and then the winner is announced.
+   - After 5 attempts, game winner is announced and an alert is generated.
+   - After game over alert, user can restart the game by clicking the restart button.

    ![Result display]()

 ### Features left to implement

-  - Add the games rules either in details tag or in the footer, which user can see in game page.
+  - Add the game rules either in details tag or in the footer, which user can see in game page.
-  - Add a Exit button which navigate to home page.
+  - Add an Exit button which navigate to the home page.
   - When there is time, I would like to expand my website by adding a Quiz.

 ## Testing